jusbrasil/pypi-mirror/README.txt

 Authors
 =======
-z3c.pypimirror was part of the Blackforest Sprint 2008 by the following
+z3c.pypimirror took place at the Blackforest Sprint 2008 and involved the the following persons:
-persons:

 - Daniel Kraft (Lead)
 - Gottfried Ganssauge
-- Josip Delíc
+- Josip Delic
 - Andreas Jung